 However, in the last centuries we have significantly changed the atmosphere, putting extra amounts of ‘greenhouse gases’ into it, therefore the blanket has become thicker and the temperature underneath is becoming dangerously hot.

-Light and warmth on planet Earth comes almost exclusively from the sun.
-What happens to this arriving solar radiation - including how much of it is bounced back into space - depends on a number of things, including the composition of gases in the atmosphere and how reflective the Earth’s surface is (for example, polar ice is more reflective than ploughed fields).
+How do these gases trap in heat?
+Light and warmth on earth comes almost exclusively from the sun.
+What happens to this arriving solar radiation - including how much of it is bounced back into space - depends on a number of things, including the composition of gases in the atmosphere and how reflective the Earth’s surface is (for example, ice is more reflective than ploughed fields).

-Climate change, driven by the greenhouse effect, is a fundamental threat to whales, dolphins and porpoises.
-There is unequivocal evidence that climate change is happening and that human activities are contributing to it and the climate is changing fast: so fast that some whale and dolphin populations may be unable to adapt.
+Climate change is a fundamental threat to whales, dolphins and porpoises.
+There is unequivocal evidence that climate change is happening fast: so fast that some whale and dolphin populations may be unable to adapt.

-Climate change is expected to affect whales, dolphins and porpoises mainly through the loss of habitat (given the distinct temperature-linked ranges of most species), changes in prey availability, potential increased competition from range expansions of other species.
-The potential impacts include changes in abundance, distribution, timing and range of migration, prey abundance and distribution, and reproductive success and ultimately survival.
+The main impacts on whales, dolphins and porpoises is through the loss of habitat, changes in prey availability and potential increased competition from range expansions of other species.
+Other impacts include changes in abundance, distribution, timing and range of migration, reproductive success and ultimately survival.

 It is unclear to what extent whales, dolphins and porpoises will be able to adapt to the rate of climate change predicted, in some cases such range shifts will not be possible.
 For example, the northern Indian Ocean is fringed by land, limiting the ability of species to move northwards into cooler habitat as waters warm.